Agoric/documentation/main/zoe/guide/contracts/autoswap.md

 ## Removing Liquidity

-If Alice wants to remove liquidity and get moola and simoleans back, she can do that by making new proposals and escrowing a payment of liquidity tokens:
+If Alice wants to remove liquidity and get moola and simoleans back, she can do that by making a new proposal and escrowing a payment of liquidity tokens:

 ```js